collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Best practice "Shared Repository Model" workflow Typical situation/process: User clones the repo locally using the organizational repo URL (the organizational repo is the origin).

+Folder/files/text editor

 # Clone/Download and Push Feature Branch to Repo (Almost Same Process for Forked Repo or Organizational Repo)

-* Perhaps clone or download the forked repo/organizational repo (this is the place you have write permission to and will be your origin)
-* Change directory
-* Verify which branch you are checked out on

-* Create a new feature branch, branching off the branch your changed is intended to be merged into
+* Create/checkout a new feature branch, branching off the branch your changed is intended to be merged into
 * Switch to the new feature branch (note how the local files will have switched to the files of the branch you are checked out on)
-* Make change, add, commit, create a message
-* Push the branch back to GitHub to your origin
-* There will now be a new branch in the origin repo
-* Create pull request title, description, make sure base and compare are correct
-* If from a forked repo- give repo maintainers permission to edit pull request
-* Submit the pull request
-* Push follow-on commits to the pull request
-* When the pull request is accepted, delete the branch -->
+-->

 </td></tr>